hhaji/Deep-Learning/Graph-Neural-Networks/README.md

 ## <a name="DMTP"></a>Datasets of Molecules and Their Properties

+- Blog: [PubChem Dataset](https://pubchem.ncbi.nlm.nih.gov/classification/#hid=1) PubChem data is an open chemistry database at the National Institutes of Health (NIH).
+“Open” means that you can put your scientific data in PubChem and that others may use it.
 - Blog: [MoleculeNet](http://moleculenet.ai/) is a benchmark specially designed for testing machine learning methods of molecular properties.
 As we aim to facilitate the development of molecular machine learning method, this work curates a number of dataset collections, creates a suite of software that implements many known featurizations and previously proposed algorithms.
 All methods and datasets are integrated as parts of the open source **DeepChem** package(MIT license).
 - Blog: [ChEMBL](https://www.ebi.ac.uk/chembl/) is a manually curated database of bioactive molecules with drug-like properties.
 It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs.
+- Blog: [Open Data Repositories by the Blue Obelisk](https://blueobelisk.github.io/opendata.html) Open Data allows access to large data bases.
+A good example in chemoinformatics is the NMRShiftDB: the spectra and structures in this database can be downloaded for free, and you have the right to redistribute them.
 - Blog: [Tox21](http://bioinf.jku.at/research/DeepTox/tox21.html): The 2014 Tox21 data challenge was designed to help scientists understand the potential of the chemicals and compounds being tested through the Toxicology in the 21st Century initiative to disrupt biological pathways in ways that may result in toxic effects.
 The [Tox21 Program (Toxicology in the 21st Century)](https://tripod.nih.gov/tox21/challenge/data.jsp) is an ongoing collaboration among federal agencies to characterize the potential toxicity of chemicals using cells and isolated molecular targets instead of laboratory animals.